unstoppabledomains/dev-docs/login-with-unstoppable/humanity-check/humanity-check-for-login.md

 The Login with Unstoppable Humanity Check feature assumes the following:

-* Users must have a UD-minted domain inside their wallet either on Polygon or Ethereum.&#x20;
+* Users must have a UD-minted domain inside their wallet either on Polygon or Ethereum.
 * Users should have a Government ID of some kind to verify their identity (i.e., drivers license, passport, visa, etc.).
 * Users need access to a webcam / camera phone to take additional verification photos.
 * Users probably need 5 minutes to complete the web-based verification process with a UD identity partner.